Alphagene

 Alphagene ("Alpha genes") is the debut studio album by German rapper Kollegah, released on 16 November 2007 through Selfmade Records.
+It charted in Germany, peaking at #51.

 History

 After the release of his mixtape Boss der Bosse, Kollegah started to work on his debut album which had taken him nine months to finish.
 For six months he worked on his records so intensively that he had no contact to his family and friends during that time.